top of page

 Social housing estates are often problematised as places of segregation and disintegration in European cities, yet they are also potentially a prime locus of integration between people of different cultural origins and social backgrounds.
-PUSH investigates social housing, including cooperative housing and rental mass housing estates to better understand how cultural encounters happen and, ultimately, how integration can be better sustained.
+PUSH investigates public space in European social housing, including cooperative housing and rental mass housing estates to better understand how cultural encounters happen and, ultimately, how such encounters can be better sustained.
 Guided by four analytical categories – heritage, informality, democracy, and policies/practices – we explore the publicness of spaces on five housing estates in Norway, Denmark, Switzerland and Italy.
 Across the different cases and analytical categories, PUSH will develop and test a novel approach to studying and conceptualising public spaces as sites of publicness.
 We are interested in the dynamic interactions between people and the physical spaces they share: how do people and architecture mutually affect each other so that living with others that are different from oneself becomes possible?

 Exhibitions are a well-proven format for communicating architecture and for sparking dialogue and debate about architecture.
 The PUSH project builds on this tradition and works with exhibitions to articulate, share and question our ongoing research about public space in European social housing, including cooperative housing and rental mass housing estate and, ultimately, to drive the project forward.
 This web site provides a peek into the toolbox of our work-in-progress in the format of an online exhibition that will evolve and expand over time.